-22. What should an ADO do if the MLA calculation of a sport or discipline results in a portion of a type of analysis e.g. 4.2 or 0.6?
+22. What should an ADO do if the MLA calculation of a sport or discipline results in a portion of a type of analysis e.g., 4.2 or 0.6?

 In this situation, any MLA that does not equal a whole number when applied to total Tests shall be rounded up or down to the nearest whole number.
-For example, if the number of EPOs analysis based on the number of Tests planned in a particular sport or discipline results in the calculation of 4.2, the ADO will be required to conduct a minimum of four EPOs analyses.
-Respectively, if the number of EPOs analysis based on the number of Tests planned in a particular sport or discipline results in the calculation of 0.6, the ADO will be required to conduct a minimum of one EPOs analysis.
+For example, if the number of ERAs analysis based on the number of Tests planned in a particular sport or discipline results in the calculation of 4.2, the ADO will be required to conduct a minimum of four ERAs analyses.
+Respectively, if the number of ERAs analysis based on the number of Tests planned in a particular sport or discipline results in the calculation of esuits in the calculation of 0.6, the ADO will be required to conduct a minimum of one ERAs analysis.